Letting Go Of The Past

 12. Write a journal

 Writing a journal can be therapeutic.
 You don’t have to worry about someone judging you for your feelings or the things you say.
 Your journal is not going to talk back to you.
-Writing a journal also helps you process how you feel.
+Writing a journal also helps you process how you feel like.
 When you read what you wrote, you may discover that the subject wasn’t as serious as you thought.
 Once you’ve finished writing your journal entry, you can close the book on that subject.

 13. Face your fears